 Ｔhe state is in “Observation” state and the error counter isn’t incremented.

-This means there is no error during before polling period.
+This means there is no error during a polling period.

 Error status is detected ( DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) )

-You can retrieve the SEU module status by DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
-This command returns the status by data structure (ST_SEU_STATUS ).
-The member of this data, “uiError”, shows SEU fuction module’s error.
-If the error bit is set in “uiError”, The SEU module has fatal error.
-If you want to use SEU function, please reset your system and reconfigure FPGA.
+You can read the SEU module status by DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
+This command returns the status in data structure (ST_SEU_STATUS ).
+A member of this data, “uiError”, shows SEU fuction module’s error.
+If the error bit is set to “uiError”, The SEU module has fatal error.
+Please reset your system and reconfigure FPGA to recover this situation.

 Testing the SEU function module

-We will describe the method for testing the SEU function in the following.
+This section describes the method for testing the SEU function.

 Step1.

 First of all, please confirm that the SEU module is in “Observation” state.
-User application can retrieve the state of SEU module by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
+Your application can read the state of SEU module by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
 This module is automatically initialized (“Initialization” state) and starts monitoring configure memory (“Observation” state).
-If it has been in “Initialization” state, it has fatal error.
+If it stays in “Initialization” state, it has a fatal error.

 Step2.

-Transition the SEU module status to “Idle” state from “Observation” state.
-User application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.
+Please shift the SEU module state to “Idle” state from “Observation” state.
+Your application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.

 Step3.

-Confirm the SEU module error counter.
-User application can retrieve the error-counter by using DRXPD_GET_MONSTS(GET_SEU_ERRCNT_ID) command.
+Please confirm the SEU module error counter.
+Your application can read the error-counter by using DRXPD_GET_MONSTS(GET_SEU_ERRCNT_ID) command.

 Step4.

-Inject bit error to the FPGA.
-User application can inject error to the FPGA by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.
+Please inject bit errors to the FPGA.
+Your application can inject errors to the FPGA by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.

 Step5.

-Please wait for the SEU function module status back to “Idle” state.
+Please wait for the SEU function module status returns to “Idle” state.

 Step6.

-Transition the SEU module status to “Observation” state from “Idle” state.
-User application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.
+Please shift the SEU module state to “Observation” state from “Idle” state.
+Your application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.

 Step7.

-Confirm the SEU module error counter.
-The SEU module should detect correctable error and increment counter.
+Please confirm the SEU module error counter.
+The SEU module should detect a correctable error and increment a counter.

 Dignostic scan

-We will describe the usage of “Diagnostic Scan” in the following.
+This section describes the usage of “Diagnostic Scan”.

 Step1.

 First of all, please confirm that the SEU module is in “Observation” state.
-User application can retrieve the state of SEU module by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
+Your application can read the state of SEU module by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
 This module is automatically initialized (“Initialization” state) and starts monitoring configure memory (“Observation” state).
-If it has been in “Initialization” state, it has fatal error.
+If it stays in “Initialization” state, it has a fatal error.

 Step2.

-Transition the SEU module status to “Idle” state from “Observation” state.
-User application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.
+Please shift the SEU module status to “Idle” state from “Observation” state.
+Your application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.

 Step3.

-Transition the SEU module status to “Diagnostic Scan” state from “Idle” state.
-User application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.
+Please shift the SEU module status to “Diagnostic Scan” state from “Idle” state.
+Your application can change the SEU module state by using DRXPD_SET_CONTROL(SET_SEU_STATUS_ID) command.

 Step4.

-Please wait for the SEU function module state back to “Idle” state.
+Please wait for the SEU function module state returns to “Idle” state.

 Step5.

-Confirm the SEU module diagnostic scan error counter.
-User application can retrieve diagnostic scan error counter by using DRXPD_GET_MONSTS(GET_SEU_DIAERRCNT_ID) command.
+Please confirm the SEU module diagnostic scan error counter.
+Your application can read diagnostic scan error counter by using DRXPD_GET_MONSTS(GET_SEU_DIAERRCNT_ID) command.

-Note: GET_SEU_DIAERRCNT_ID is not implemented at driver version 1.0.4.
-In this version user application can transition SEU function module state to “Diagnostic Scan state but can’t acquire detected error count.
+Note: In the case of production DRXP, dignostic scan is available in device driver version 2.0.3 or later.

+Note: In the case of prototype DRXP, dignostic scan is available in device driver version 2.0.8 or later.

 The overheating protection

-The overheating protection is implemented to the production DRXP board.
+The overheating protection is implemented to a production DRXP board.
 This function has three thresholds for protecting board.

 User defined threshold